Vero Nika

 Vero Nika (ဘရော်နီကာ) is a Burmese Lethwei and Muay Thai fighter.
 She is one of the most successful female Lethwei fighters in the sport.
 In 2022, amid unrest in Myanmar because of the 2021 Myanmar coup d'état, she started competing in Muay Thai in neighboring Thailand where she reached the no.1 spot in the female world Muay Thai rankings at 53 kg according to World Muay Thai Organization and became Thai Fight Kard Chuek Champion.
 In 2025, she signed with ONE Championship.
+As of September 22, 2026, Vero is ranked #2 in ONE's Women's Atomweight Muay Thai rankings.

 Early life

 Vero Nika was born in East Kahpu, a small village north of Mobye.
 She is a Christian and although she was born in the Shan State, she is an ethnic Kayan, and was named after Saint Veronica.
-After her fights she can sometimes be seen carrying the flag of the Karenni and/or Kayan people.
+After her fights, she can sometimes be seen carrying the flag of the Karenni and/or Kayan people.
 When she was young she had to help her mother sell the alcohol she made herself.
-Her father was sick so she would get up early before school and deliver around town while missing some time at school.
+Her father was sick, so she would get up early before school and deliver around town, missing some time at school.
 Vero Nika is the fifth child out of six, and they relied on the Roman Catholic monastery in Pekon for their education.

 Fighting career

 Boxing

 At the age of 16, when she was in 9th grade, she was determined to become a fighter.
-Her parents did not approve of her new hobby but she was committed to succeed.
+Her parents did not approve of her new hobby, but she was committed to succeeding.
 With some borrowed money she left for Naypyidaw to start her training.
 Since she mainly spoke in the Padaung language she had trouble understanding those who spoke Burmese.
-While in training that gradually improved.
-She continued to attend school but was forced to choose between education or sports a year later.
+While in training, that gradually improved.
+She continued to attend school but was forced to choose between education and sports a year later.
 Her boxing career lasted from 2013 to 2017 in which she participated in the 2015 SEA Games in Singapore, and partook in several national championships claiming at least two gold medals in the process.